MaastrichtU-IDS/data2services-ecosystem/README.md

 # Get started

 This repository lists modules available for the **Data2Services framework**, enabling data processing to [RDF](https://www.w3.org/RDF/) and services exposure.
+See the [data2services-pipeline repository](https://github.com/MaastrichtU-IDS/data2services-pipeline) for an example of a pipeline to convert various input source to RDF.

 Feel free to propose new modules using [pull requests](https://github.com/MaastrichtU-IDS/data2services-ecosystem/pulls).
 The list of modules we are planning to work on can be found in the [Wiki](https://github.com/MaastrichtU-IDS/data2services-ecosystem/wiki/Modules-to-develop).

 Only [Docker](https://docs.docker.com/install/) is required to run the modules.
-A typical module should only require a few arguments to be run, making it easy to combine them.
+A typical module should only require a few arguments to be run, making it easy to deploy and combine them.

 #### Clone